 When I installed a new PCIe network card into my gaming PC I was surprised by suddenly lagging mouse input (via network, it’s a headless machine)…

 It turns out the driver for the network card had a setting for throttling interrupts to the CPU, which was enabled by default.
-This reduces resource usage, but in my case it introduces problems.
+This reduces resource usage, but in my case it introduces problems, because incoming packets (for example me trying to move the mouse in a game) are not immediately sent to the CPU for processing, but rather collected over some amount of time or number of packets.

 The way to disable it is: